 2. Quick connections to all and the most popular seaside resorts in Romania

-There’s no other city closer located to all the popular seaside resorts in Romania than Constanta.
+There’s no other city located closer to all the popular seaside resorts in Romania than Constanta.

 Only 20 minutes to one hour drive to the most beloved and well-known sea resorts in Romania and the best beaches in the country.